-I am a recent PhD from the University of St. Thomas, in Houston TX.
+I hold PhD in Philosophy from the University of St. Thomas, in Houston TX.
 I taught as an adjunct professor of philosophy at the University of St. Thomas from 2013-16, and at the Wentworth Institute of Technology from 2016-17.
 Working with students, both in a classroom setting and one-on-one, is a job I love.
 My lessons are always challenging, but I strive also to make them engaging, interesting, and relevant.
-I have a strong emphasis on improving my students' ability to write and deepen their r... [more]
+I have a strong emphasis on improving my students' ability to write and deepen ... [more]

 I teach as an Adjunct Professor of Philosophy at the Wentworth Institute of Technology.
 My students are required to write several papers per semester, and often meet with me individually in order to improve their writing abilities.
 I have additionally taught grammar and writing for high school students at a home school co-op, and have produced my own textbook on the subject with a substantial focus on grammar.
 Additionally, I studied English literature as an undergraduate, and have privately tutored peers and students for many years.
 I emphasize the need to understand the use of language in terms of wholes and parts, and thereby show the integration of grammatical knowledge into the overall intellectual pursuit.